Fraternity and Sorority Life

 a fraternity/sorority.
 Students, organizations and members who fail to adhere to this

-policy are subject to judicial action, including suspension from the college.
+policy are subject to student conduct action, which may include suspension from the

 NOTE: Students may NOT join organizations that have lost recognition from the College.
 These organizations have been closed by the College and international organizations because they were not upholding fraternal values and were engaging in risky behaviors that endangered themselves and other students.
 Students who join organizations that are not recognized by the College are subject to judicial action, including dismissal.
 The following groups ARE NOT recognized by SUNY Plattsburgh: Alpha Chi Rho Fraternity and Pi Alpha Nu Fraternity.